-The out and back trails and the loop described below all start from the Fullerton Sports Complex (upper right in the aerial photo above).
+The out and back trails and the loop described below all start from the Fullerton Sports Complex (upper left in the photo above).
 It is easily accessible from Bastanchury, east from Harbor, just after Bastanchury makes an S turn.
 The Sports Complex entry comes up fast on the right.
 There’s two parking lots.
 The further in one is closer to the trail.
 There’s a long sidewalk from the parking lot to the trail.
 The trail that goes east-west is Lost Trail.
 The gate should be open by 6:30.

 Slightly Longer Out and Back Walks (1 mile) If you start from the Fullerton Sports Complex, instead of going to the right where the Horse Ranch is, if you take it to the left, you will eventually (1/2 mile) arrive at Brea Blvd.
 The opening on Brea Blvd is mistakenly made to look like a proper entrance.
 In fact on Goggle Maps it’s labeled as Trail Rest Park.
 (Perhaps in the future.)
 There is no park there and it is a little bit misleading to considered it the start of a trail in that there’s no nearby parking.
 It can be considered an end for a very easy out and back of 1 mile starting from the Sports Complex.
 More on this “someday” park below.

 Perhaps the most interesting thing about the recent history of this flood basin is it used to be part of Fullerton Golf Course.
-On the east side of the creek the fairway, indeed the putting green, was only a few feet from the rock face of the dam.
+On the east side of the creek the fairway, indeed the putting green, was only a few hundred feet from the rock face of the dam.
 There is no archeological evidence of the golf course, but old timers (who played here in the early 1970s) said there was four holes here.
 The course is now shorter being confined to the north side of the Bastanchury tunnels.
-The normal backing up of water in a storm was making maintenance just too expensive.
+(The normal backing up of water in a storm was making maintenance just too expensive.)

 Out and Back to San Juan Park (2.2 miles total) If you take the trail from the Sports Complex to the right and keep to the right you will come to the two tunnels that go under Bastanchury.
 Pass through them and follow the dirt trail (on the left) alongside the fairway of Fullerton Golf Course.
 The public trail is supposed to be separated by a fence from the golf course, but you will discover an opening near the drinking fountain that is part of the golf course.
 The trail is greener on this side of Bastanchury because of the golf course.
 This is a continuation of the flood basin and this whole area would be quite deep under water in flood conditions.
 As you walk on you will come to a junior dam which gives you an idea how high the water could be.
 Feel free to explore the top of this dam.
 It leads to the offices and lunch counter of the golf course.
 At the west end of the dam the trail you were on, is interrupted by a road; the access road to the golf course.
 Cross that street and you will see a trail that joins an abandoned rail line.
 Continue for about .2 mile and on the left you will see one of the greenest parks in Fullerton; San Juan Park.
 (It was re-seeded in 21016.)
 To this park and back to the Sports Complex is 2.2 miles.
 San Juan Park is a very well kept, very green park with picnic table, water and a BBQ.
 The bathrooms were closed because of a homeless problem.
 This park is an excellent starting point for several more loops and starting points.
 When you are comfortable with those you can add them to the journey from the Sports Complex for walks of 4 and 5 miles total.